Credit Vs. Debit | How Does It Impact Me As A College Student?

 College students and first-time bank account users will often opt for a debit card because they can be easier to manage and help you stick to your budget.
 More experienced and financially stable users may opt for the credit card to help build their credit history and allow them to make more expensive purchases.
 At the end of the day, it all depends on which card you can get approval for, your understanding of how these two cards work and how responsible you are with keeping track of your spending.

-Debit cards and credit cards both offer variations of convenience but the fundamental difference between a debit card and a credit card is where the cards withdraw money from.
-For a more in depth break down of credit and debit cards, check out Power of the Swipe: Debit vs. Credit.
+Debit cards and credit cards both offer variations of convenience, but the fundamental difference between a debit card and a credit card is where the cards withdraw money from.
+Keep reading for an in depth break down of credit and debit cards:

 - Are linked directly to your checking account and draw money from it when you make a purchase.
 This means you can only spend the money you have available in your account and keeps you from overspending.

 - Requires a pin number.
 If someone were to steal your debit card, they wouldn't be able to easily use it and access your money

 - Doesn't require you to carry cash which can be easily lost

 - Can process the debit card as a credit card

 - Sometimes at retailers, debit or credit cards are preferred

 - Pin numbers can be stolen and accounts can be abused.

 - Transactions require action from the bank and from the merchant (the seller) of your purchase to clear it and update your account.
 This can be confusing because until a purchase has cleared, you may still see the funds in your account and end up overspending.